History of HIV/AIDS: 1959: Congolese man

 One of the earliest documented HIV-1 infections was discovered in a preserved blood sample taken in 1959 from a man from Léopoldville in the Belgian Congo.
 However, it is unknown whether this anonymous person ever developed AIDS and died of its complications.

 1960: Congolese woman

 A second early documented HIV-1 infection was discovered in a preserved lymph node biopsy sample taken in 1960 from a woman from Léopoldville, Belgian Congo.

 1966: Congolese man

 A strain with a large amount of the genetic material present was dated to 1966 from a sample from a 38-year-old man.

 1969: Robert Rayford

 In May 1969, 16-year-old African-American Robert Rayford died at the St. Louis City Hospital from Kaposi's sarcoma.
 In 1987 researchers at Tulane University School of Medicine detected a virus closely related or identical to HIV-1 in his preserved blood and tissues.
-The doctors who worked on his case at the time suspected he was a sex worker or the victim of sexual abuse, though the patient did not discuss his sexual history with them in detail.
+The doctors who worked on his case at the time suspected he had engaged in sex work or was the victim of sexual abuse, though the patient did not discuss his sexual history with them in detail.